The ComputerHobbyShop Web Blog

 I at least know it will boot from the Floppy EMU.
 After I recap the analog board, I'll remove the donor one I used

-for diagnostics and install the recapped unit and test boot the Mac Plus with SCSI after also running diganostics too.
+for diagnostics and install the recapped unit and test boot the Mac Plus with SCSI and re-run diganostics again.

 Final Thoughts